Carreau/phd-dissertation/parts/roleofactin.rst

 motility.
 It also plays a determinant  role in organelle positioning.
 It has been shown  :cite:`Chaigne2013a` that the correct range of elasticity of the actin cortex during oocyte division is needed for proper spindle positioning.
-The correct spacial position of this spindle is necessary to perform a viable division of the cell.
+The correct spatial position of this spindle is necessary to perform a viable division of the cell.

 The actin cortex is not the only actin structure in the cell, beyond the thin and